 If interest rates stay low, Jeff and Diane will pay off their mortgage sooner.
 If interest rates go up, they will already be used to a higher payment.
-By the way, if the rate were to stay at 2.25% and they kept making the payments based on 5.00%, they would lop about 8 years off their mortgage and save more than \$30,000 in interest.
+By the way, if the rate were to stay at 2.70% and they kept making the payments based on 5.00%, they would lop about 8 years off their mortgage and save more than \$30,000 in interest.

-Applying tax refunds to mortgage principal - Even if Jeff and Diane leave the mortgage payment alone at prime, and assuming it stays at 2.25% for the entire period, they can save three years of mortgage payments by slapping their annual \$2,000 tax refunds toward principal.
+Applying tax refunds to mortgage principal - Even if Jeff and Diane leave the mortgage payment alone at prime, and assuming it stays at 2.70% for the entire period, they can save three years of mortgage payments by slapping their annual \$2,000 tax refunds toward principal.
 They can keep almost \$14,000 in their pockets instead of giving it to the lender.

 Taking control of your mortgage insurance - A person's debts shouldn't last longer than they do.
 That said, it makes sense to acquire life insurance on your own rather than through the lender for a few reasons.
 First, the benefit gets paid to someone you choose, not the lender.
 They can decide whether to pay off the mortgage or keep making mortgage payments.
-Second, lender-provided insurance only pays out the mortgage balance which maybe reduced if using any principal reducing strategies.
+Second, lender-provided insurance only pays out the mortgage balance which may be reduced if using any principal reducing strategies.
 Third, the survivor of a joint plan can continue their coverage.
+RateSupermarket.ca, May 10th, 2016.
+Mortgage rates are subject to change without notice.